jhunt32004/BlockchainTools/README.md

 3. With the genesis block creation completed, we will now initialize the nodes with the genesis' json file.

     * Using `geth`, initialize each node with the new `networkname.json`.
-        * ./geth --datadir node1 init networkname.json
+        * ./geth --datadir node1 init networkname.json (in my case "jonathanactivity.json")
         * ./geth --datadir node2 init networkname.json

 4. Now the nodes can be used to begin mining blocks.